haykdb/thesis_2021/README.md

 We have a complete algo for testing the behavior of strategies given data.

-The input data should be in the same structure as "cleanest_data_ever.csv", we cleaned that data from "closeframe.csv."
+The input data should be in the same structure as "cleanest_data_ever.csv", we cleaned that data from "closeframe.xlsx."

 You can use Yahoo Apis or pandas_datareader or yfinance to download the data from Yahoo Finance.